L&D Travel Nurse Jobs in Tennessee

 Licensing and Credentialing for Tennessee L&D Contracts

 Because Tennessee is a compact state, travelers holding a compact home-state RN license can take Tennessee assignments without applying for a separate license.
-If your home state isn’t in the compact, you’ll apply to the Tennessee Board of Nursing by endorsement — so it pays to start early and let credentialing run in the background while you line up the contract.
+If your home state isn’t in the compact, you’ll apply to the Tennessee Board of Nursing by endorsement, so it pays to start early and let credentialing run in the background while you line up the contract.
 Our compact nursing license guide breaks down how compact privileges work.
 L&D contracts are also credential-specific.
-Here’s what Tennessee facilities generally expect:
+Tennessee facilities generally ask for:

 • Active RN license (compact preferred), required and current before your start date

-• ACLS: Expected at most L&D units, current before you start
+• ACLS: Expected at most L&D units; have it current before you start

-• NRP (Neonatal Resuscitation Program): Essentially required — every delivery carries the chance the newborn needs resuscitation, so units want this current and ready to go
+• NRP (Neonatal Resuscitation Program): Essentially required, because every delivery carries the chance the newborn needs resuscitation.
+Units want this current and ready to go

-• 1 to 2 years of recent labor and delivery experience: Postpartum or mother-baby time alone isn’t a substitute — facilities want travelers who already own intrapartum care
+• 1 to 2 years of recent labor and delivery experience: Postpartum or mother-baby time alone isn’t enough.
+Facilities want travelers who already own intrapartum care

 • RNC-OB a plus (Inpatient Obstetric Nursing certification), and C-section circulating or scrub experience helps at units where L&D covers cesareans

-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Junxion’s US-based credentialing team goes over every requirement before you accept a contract and manages the paperwork so nothing slips.
 Questions about credentialing for a specific Tennessee program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Tennessee Compares for L&D Travelers

-Tennessee checks a lot of boxes for L&D travelers beyond the paycheck.
-Start with take-home: there’s no state income tax, so more of your taxable rate stays with you than it would at the same gross in a high-tax state — the same edge that makes Texas a favorite, except Tennessee usually runs a friendlier cost of living.
+Tennessee has a lot going for it for L&D travelers beyond the paycheck.
+Start with take-home: there’s no state income tax, so more of your taxable rate stays with you than it would at the same gross in a high-tax state.
+It’s the same edge that makes Texas a favorite, except Tennessee usually runs a friendlier cost of living.
 The compact license is the other big one: hold a compact license and you can usually start fast instead of waiting on a board application.
-And because Nashville and Memphis both deliver at high volume, with Knoxville and Chattanooga adding steady community demand, you’re rarely scrambling for your next contract — you get to pick between large academic birth programs and busy community Family Birth Centers depending on the case mix you’re after.
+And because Nashville and Memphis both deliver at high volume, with Knoxville and Chattanooga adding steady community demand, you’re rarely scrambling for your next contract.
+You get to pick between large academic birth programs and busy community Family Birth Centers depending on the case mix you’re after.

-Now factor in the lifestyle, because over a 13-week stretch it adds up.
-Tennessee is genuinely fun to live in — Nashville’s music scene and food are reason enough, Memphis has its own deep blues-and-barbecue identity, and the eastern half of the state runs right up into the Great Smoky Mountains for your days off.
-Cost of living swings by metro — Nashville runs pricier than Knoxville or Chattanooga — so a stipend that feels tight in one city can feel roomy in another.
-Bottom line for L&D: high delivery volume, serious clinical variety, and no state income tax is a tough combo to find anywhere else.
+And the living is genuinely fun over a 13-week stretch.
+Nashville’s music scene and food are reason enough, Memphis has its own deep blues-and-barbecue identity, and the eastern half of the state runs right up into the Great Smoky Mountains for your days off.
+Cost of living swings by metro (Nashville runs pricier than Knoxville or Chattanooga), so a stipend that feels tight in one city can feel roomy in another.
+For L&D, high delivery volume, serious clinical variety, and no state income tax is a tough combo to find anywhere else.

 Getting Started with Junxion

-Junxion makes the travel process feel less like a maze and more like a plan.
-You connect with a recruiter, tell them what you’re after in an L&D contract — call tolerance, location, pay targets, whether you want a high-volume academic unit or a smaller community birth center — and they start matching you with open assignments.
-You get one recruiter who stays with you through the whole contract, so you’re not re-explaining your situation to a new voice every time you call.
-That’s the founder-was-a-traveler difference: the guy who started this agency spent years on assignment and saw the corners other agencies cut — recruiters who ghost you, pay packages that don’t add up, credentialing left to the last minute — so he built Junxion to not pull that stuff.
+The process with Junxion is refreshingly plain.
+You connect with a recruiter, tell them your call tolerance, location, pay targets, and whether you want a high-volume academic unit or a smaller community birth center, and they start matching you with open assignments.
+One recruiter carries you through the whole contract, which means no re-explaining your situation to a new voice every time you call.
+It helps that the founder was a traveler himself.
+He spent years on assignment collecting the whole catalog of agency letdowns, from ghosting recruiters to last-minute credentialing, and built Junxion to not pull that stuff.

-You also get full pay transparency.
-Every package comes with a complete breakdown — base rate, each stipend, and exactly how the call pay works — so there’s no bait-and-switch.
-Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
+Every package also comes with a complete pay breakdown, covering base rate, each stipend, and exactly how the call pay works, so there’s no bait-and-switch.
+Your credentialing sits with a US-based team that stays on top of deadlines so you can focus on the work.
 When you’re ready to look at live L&D contracts in Tennessee, talk to a Junxion recruiter and let’s match your labor and delivery background with the right unit.

 What to Know Before You Go

-Every L&D unit runs its own EFM system, induction protocols, cesarean workflow, and PPH response, so plan on your first week involving a lot of questions — that’s normal even for seasoned travelers, and the team warms up fast once they see you can read a strip and hold your own through a busy delivery board.
+Every L&D unit runs its own EFM system, induction protocols, cesarean workflow, and PPH response, so plan on asking a lot of questions your first week.
+Seasoned travelers do it too, and the team warms up fast once they see you can read a strip and hold your own through a busy delivery board.
 Get your RN license, NRP, ACLS, EFM documentation, and any facility-specific paperwork squared away before your start date so you’re cleared on day one.
-And ask about the call schedule and response time upfront — if the unit carries call, it usually comes with a window you need to make, so it shapes where you live.
+And get the call schedule and response time in writing upfront, because a unit that carries call usually comes with a window you need to make, and that shapes where you live.

 On the logistics side, get a feel for the metro before you arrive.
-Nashville traffic is real, Memphis and the eastern cities each have their own commute quirks, and housing costs swing a lot across the state — so research neighborhoods near your facility, since commute time and your call response radius both depend on it.
+Nashville traffic is real, Memphis and the eastern cities each have their own commute quirks, and housing costs swing a lot across the state, so research neighborhoods near your facility, since commute time and your call response radius both depend on it.
 Lean on your recruiter for trusted short-term and extended-stay housing resources in whichever market you’re headed to.
-Sort that out before you arrive and your first week goes a whole lot easier.
+Line that up before you arrive and your first week stays about the work, not the logistics.

 FAQs: Labor and Delivery Travel Nurse Jobs in Tennessee